robwillup/mithrandir/docs/Languages_And_Frameworks/Go/Functions/2023-11-05@Go_Functions_Syntax.md

 ## The Body

-After this closing parenthesis, you will add a opening curly bracket `{`...
+After this closing parenthesis, you will add an opening curly bracket `{`...

 > **5yo me**: What do you mean the "body"?
 >
 > **Older me:** Just like your own body, from the outside you don't see it, but
 > there is a lot going on in the inside to allow you to breathe, and think, etc.
-> A using our pencil sharpener example, if you open it up, you will see that
+> And using our paper printer example, if you open it up, you will see that
-> inside there is a blade that does the actual sharpening.
+> inside there is a mechanism that does the actual printing.
 A function, has code
 > inside to perform that actual job.
 That's the body of the function.

-That curly bracker `{` must be in the same line as your function signature (the name and other parts we just talked about).
+That curly bracket `{` must be in the same line as your function signature (the name and other parts we just talked about).

 In the following lines you add the function body.
 And at the end, on a new line you add the closing bracket: